 \subsection{Radio phoenixes}

-Radio phoenixes are diffuse radio sources with sizes at most of a few hundred kpc, characterized by ultra-steep spectra ($\alpha > 1.8$) showing high-frequency spectral steepening.
+Radio phoenixes are diffuse radio sources with sizes at most of a few hundred kpc, characterized by ultra-steep spectra ($\alpha > 1.8$, where $I(\nu) \propto \nu^{-\alpha}$ is the radio emision spectrum) showing high-frequency spectral steepening.
 They trace fossil radio plasma ejected from past episodes of AGN activity (also called "AGN remnant"), revived by the dynamical motions within the ICM.
-Consequently, this type of emission is also referred to as "revived fossil plasma".
-As a result of interactions with the thermal gas, phoenixes typically show amorphous morphologies, with an often unclear connection with the host galaxy that originally ejected the radio plasma (cf. Fig.~\ref{fig:gallery}).
+Consequently, such type of emission is also referred to as "revived fossil plasma".
+As a result of interactions with the thermal gas, phoenixes typically show amorphous morphologies, with an often unclear connection with the host galaxy that originally ejected the radio plasma (cf. Fig.~\ref{fig:gallery}.).